privacyguides/privacyguides.org/docs/device-integrity.md

 Hypatia is particularly good at detecting common stalkerware: If you suspect you are a victim of stalkerware, you should [visit this page](https://stopstalkerware.org/information-for-survivors) for advice.

-### iVerify (iOS)
+### iVerify Basic (iOS)

 <div class="admonition recommendation" markdown>

 ![iVerify logo](assets/img/device-integrity/iverify.webp){ align=right }

-**iVerify** is an iOS app which automatically scans your device to check configuration settings, patch level, and other areas of security.
+**iVerify Basic** is an iOS app which can scan your device to check configuration settings, patch level, and other areas of security.
 It also checks your device for indicators of compromise by jailbreak tools or spyware such as Pegasus.

 [:octicons-home-16: Homepage](https://iverify.io/consumer){ .md-button .md-button--primary }
 [:octicons-eye-16:](https://iverify.io/privacy-policy){ .card-link title="Privacy Policy" }